virt-sysprep - Reset, unconfigure or customize a virtual machine so clones can be made

 Some configuration items that might need to be changed:

-path to block device(s)
+block device(s)

 One or more hard disk images, themselves containing files, directories, applications, kernels, configuration, etc.